OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

     $ tar -jxvf MRN_3_output.tar.bz2

- Similarly, you get the output of any completed  workflow with id `WorkflowID`
+ Similarly, you get the Freesurfer logs of any completed  workflow with ID `WorkflowID`

-     $ ./fsurf --user myuser --password mypassword output --id WorkflowID
+     $ ./fsurf --user myuser --password mypassword output --id WorkflowID  --log-only
-     $ tar -jxvf <SubjectName>_output.tar.bz2

-##  Remove Workflows
+##  Removing Workflows

 Make sure you have downloaded the output of a workflow before you remove it.
 Run the following to remove an existing workflow:

     $ ./fsurf --user myuser --password mypassword remove --id WorkflowID

-For example, to remove a running worflow with an id `56`, type
+For example, to remove a running worflow with an ID `56`, type

     $ ./fsurf --user myuser --password mypassword remove --id 56 Workflow removed

-This will not effect the files you have downloaded already.
+This will not affect the files you have downloaded already.

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).